Skip to content

 How much does an AI employee cost per month?

-Typically between $0 and a few hundred dollars per month per seat, depending on the plan and how much work the worker does. taskden's plans are Free ($0), Starter ($25), Pro ($100), and Business ($250) per month, per seat, with credit-based usage on top.
+Typically between $0 and a few hundred dollars per month, depending on the plan and how much work the worker does. taskden's flat plans are Free ($0), Starter ($25), Pro ($100), and Business ($250), with included team seats and work credits.

 Is an AI employee cheaper than a VA?